Gum Inflammation and Gum Infection Can Lead to Gum Disease

 If is imperative that your dental hygienist help keep your gums healthy and monitor any changes in your gum health.
 The dental hygienist works closely with the doctor to develop a treatment plan to treat your unique condition.
 Not all dental cleanings are the same.
 Each dental cleaning should be customized to your specific needs at any given time.

-Call us here at Biscayne Wellness Center in Miami to schedule a new patient appointment.
+Call us here at Biscayne Dental & Facial Aesthetics in Miami to schedule a new patient appointment.
 We look forward to helping you get your gums back to health.
 Call us at our Edgewater Miami location at (305) 224-1138.